futuremdsvscovid/covid-student-response-site/content/english/campaigns/indigenous-health-partnership.md

 type: campaigns

 ---
 Led by Indigenous youth, the COVID-19 Indigenous Health Partnership brings together medical students, physicians, allied health professionals, and human rights experts to partner with Indigenous Peoples and communities on their responses to the COVID-19 pandemic.

 ## Purpose

 ***

+* Partner with 7 Indigenous Nations, one from each UN Indigenous world region.
-* Organizing translation of culturally relevant, medically verified COVID19 documents and videos into Indigenous languages.
+* Organizing translation of culturally relevant, medically verified COVID19 documents and videos into 100+ Indigenous languages.
 * Offering culturally aware consultation/technical guidance to Indigenous community leaders on their COVID19 action plans.
-* Publishing articles on what Indigenous community partners are facing during the pandemic and how they are responding for advocacy support.
+* Publishing articles with the UN on what our Indigenous community partners are facing during the pandemic and how they are responding for advocacy support.
-* Hosting webinars with UNICEF focused on Indigenous youth mental health during the pandemic.
+* Hosting webinars with UNICEF, the UN Youth Envoy, and UN IFAD focused on Indigenous youth mental health and food security during the pandemic.
-* Connecting Indigenous communities to resources for medical equipment, telemedicine, and other assistance.
+* Bringing together Indigenous chef's from around the world to promote nutrition inspired by traditional foods and recipes.
 * Build long-term relationships between Indigenous communities and Harvard Medical School.

 {{< youtube EPSqEJ-YJrk >}}